 Whether you’re looking for a fun day trip, a place to walk or ride along the river, or a city with a great downtown stroll, a visit to Hamilton, Ohio needs to make it onto your calendar.
-This charming city is one of my new favorite destinations for a fun and relaxing day out and here’s why I think it could be yours too!
+Located just 20 miles north of Cincinnati, this charming spot is one of my new favorite destinations for a fun and relaxing day out.

 The fort’s name and the city name of Hamilton were both in honor of Alexander Hamilton, the first Secretary of the U.S. Treasury (an office he held from 1789-1795).

-Hamilton is known as “The City of Sculpture” and has more than 50 sculptures throughout the city.
+Hamilton has, of course, changed quite a bit over the years.
+Now known as “The City of Sculpture”, the city has more than 50 sculptures throughout the city.
 In addition to the city’s own sculptures, Pyramid Hill Sculpture Park is located just outside the city of Hamilton, adding 60 more sculptures to your potential viewing list.

 My favorite sculpture is that of the city’s namesake, Alexander Hamilton (as seen above).
 Be sure to make a stop on High Street in Hamilton to see this bronze beauty.